nicsxr/url_shortener/readme.md

 # General info
 URL shortener created using MERN stack.
 It stores and tracks every visit of a user to shortened links.
-It uses chartjs to display tracking data on charts.
+It uses chartjs to visualize tracking data with charts.
  Tracking mechanism is fully custom made and there are methods that can display: